Josh-XT/AGiXT/clients/desktop/README.md

 # or
 cargo build --release   # produces target/release/agixt-desktop
 ```

+When AGiXT is started from this repository with `agixt start` or
+`agixt restart`, the CLI will also build and install this desktop app
+on machines with a graphical desktop session.
+It skips CI/headless
+terminal-only environments and can be disabled with
+`AGIXT_DESKTOP_INSTALL=false`.

 Set `RUST_LOG=info,agixt_desktop_lib=debug` for verbose logging.
 Frontend `console.log` is forwarded to the same Rust tracing log via